gin66/FastAccelStepper/README.md

        2.) before v1 is reached, increase accel and call stopMove() => result is, that the stepper first increases speed before ramping down
 * move/moveTo should ignore requests for opposite direction of a running motor
+* move should use the target position as reference and not the position at queue end

 ## Not planned for now